mousepawmedia/devdocs/network/source/guides/staff.rst

   codes, including Maniphest Tasks, Differential Revisions, Calendar Events, Ponder Questions, wiki pages, and the like.

-..
-WARNING:: These notes are not a replacement for your check-in email.
+..  warning:: These notes are not a replacement for your check-in email.

 Finally, click :guilabel:`Save` in the lower-left corner to store the hours.